yashsharma228/Responsive_Restaurant_Website_Project/README.md

-I crafted a website that offers an optimal viewing experience for visitors across desktops, tablets, and mobile devices.
+I crafted a restaurant website that offers an optimal viewing experience for visitors across desktops, tablets, and mobile devices.

 Technologies Used : -